kaylamcintyre1322/threat-detection-tool/README.md

 This tool uses API keys from VirusTotal and MalwareBazaar to generate results.
 You must create an account with both platforms to generate your own API keys.

-click the links below to generate your API keys:
+Click the links below to generate your API keys:
 - VirusTotal: https://www.virustotal.com/
 - MalwareBazaar: https://bazaar.abuse.ch/